Rosenberg Railroad Museum: Adjacent to 3 Active Train Lines

 Newer technology has made cabooses a relic from bygone days.

 We next climbed the steps up the two-story yellow-painted building called Tower 17.
-The men assigned work there spent long hours making sure that only one train at a time passed this location which helped to prevent train accidents.
+The men assigned work there spent long hours making sure that only one train at a time passed this location, which helped to prevent train accidents.

-The tower men used a machine called an Interlocker which manually controlled railroad signals and switches.
+In the tower, men used a machine called an Interlocker which manually controlled railroad signals and switches.
 The Interlocker is also a relic from the past.
 A computer in the year 2004 replaced this one.
 On view now is a modern high-definition monitor which allows people to see the real-time movement of trains.

 1879 ‘Quebec’ Rail Car

 Next on our guided tour was the ‘Quebec’ rail car.
 The Canadian government once owned it, and heads of state would have spent time in it while traveling.

 Note the rich wood paneling, patterned carpeting, stained glass, and other luxurious appointments within this rail car.
 A parlor on one end with an observation deck mirrors the dining room and observation deck on the other side with three bedrooms, kitchen, bathroom, and mechanical room in between.

 H.O.
 Scale Model Train

 Viewing the H.O. scale model train is not dependent upon weather conditions, because it is set up inside of a building with a whimsical train mural on the exterior.
 Someone decidedly spent a lot of time and effort in creating this fabulous display.